“How To Paint Apples With Acrylics”

 To fix the basket and make it look like it’s overlapping the bottom of the apples, I just went back in and mixed the same color (raw sienna and white) with the 1/4″ flat brush.
 I painted over the area where the apples should be behind the rim of the basket.

-To paint the grass, I used a #0 round brush and staesrted with the color “sgold green”.
+To paint the grass, I used a #0 round brush and started with the color “gold green”.
 Paint each blade one at a time starting from the bottom and then “whisping up”.
 Make the angle of the grass go to the left and right on the outside edges of the apple on the ground.
 Also, make the grass goe to the right a little on the bottom edge of the basket.

 Add in the color “raw sienna” into the grass.
 Paint grass blades over the green grass blades going in different directions.
 Basically the raw sienna gives the grass a different color variation.